A Complete Guide to Conducting a Roommate Background Check

 During the roommate background check process, pay attention to red flags or warning signs that might make you think twice about living with someone.
 Common red flags include a history of not paying rent on time, a bad credit report, previous criminal activities, or dishonesty during the interview.

-If you notice inconsistencies or feel uneasy about the information you find, trust your instincts.
-It's important to choose a roommate who makes you feel safe and comfortable in your home.
+Trust your instincts if you notice inconsistencies or feel uneasy about the information you find.
+It is important to choose a roommate who makes you feel safe and comfortable in your home.

 Background check for roommate: Conduct with confidence